Adopting contactless payments in US public transit: overcoming the challenges

 It all began in Brighton in the UK, in 2019, when two local operators (Brighton & Hove and Metrobus) became the first to test our ‘multi-operator fare capping’ feature.

-Each had their own contactless open loop fare payment system and independent fare capping rules.
+Each had their own contactless open loop bus fare payment system and independent fare capping rules.
 We configured a multi-operator cap, which was overlaid over existing fare structures, and automatically triggered when riders’ trips using both operators’ services met its criteria.

 This unified the experience of using both services.
 Riders don’t need to analyse each operator’s fares and ticket deals.
 They can simply pay-as-they-go using any combination of vehicles to get from A to B. They are safe in the knowledge that any applicable fare caps will be automatically triggered.
 Getting simple, good value fares becomes effortless.

 Fast forward to 2022, when Littlepay played a pivotal role in launching three new multi-operator ticketing projects in the UK – in Leicester, Bournemouth and Cornwall.
-This was the culmination of an initiative called ‘Project Coral’, which brought together local authorities, operators and technology providers to develop a viable EMV-based, multi-operator ticketing solution.
+This was the culmination of an initiative called ‘Project Coral’, which brought together local authorities, operators and technology providers to develop a viable EMV-based, multi-operator fare collection solution.

 Littlepay was tasked with overcoming the perceived obstacles to an EMV-based multi-operator scheme.
 Answering the need for a system to monitor and manage multi-operator caps, and enable distribution of revenue, our team developed a PCI compliant multi-operator broker service.